joe-gutman/cardboardcss/README.md

 # Cardboard.CSS 📦

-Cardboard.CSS is a visually appealing CSS framework designed for effortlessly enhancing wireframes and prototypes with depth and texture.
-It requires minimal effort through easy-to-use classes and simple size/content adjustments.
+Cardboard.CSS is a CSS framework designed easily make wireframes and prototypes visually appealing with depth and texture.
+It requires minimal effort through easy-to-use classes, all you have to do is create the structure and put in the content.

 ## Getting Started